 Now, since the 20% off coupon is only good on a single item, try to have multiple coupons to use on your eligible items in this price range.

-Are you an Ibotta girl, or an Ebates girl?
+Are you an Ibotta girl, or a Rakuten person?
 Either way, you’ll save 2% when you shop Bed Bath & Beyond online through one of their links.
-(Sorry, RetailMeNot gals, Bed Bath & Beyond isn’t eligible for cashback offers yet.)
+(Sorry, RetailMeNot peeps, Bed Bath & Beyond isn’t eligible for cash back offers yet.)

 Also, if you’re shopping in-store you can take a picture of your receipt to redeem offers through the Ibotta app for items like lotion and baby food.
 Always check Ibotta if you’re buying anything in the health and beauty section!